TheBestTvarynka/Dataans/README.md

 > _FYI, the app window is also hard to find when you have a dozen other windows_ :raised_eyebrow:.

 Yes, you are right.
-This is why the second most important feature is the **_drop-down mode_**.
+This is why the second most important feature is the **_drop-down mode (quake mode)_**.
 You don't need to track the window location/position.
-You just open/hide it using the global configurable shortcut.
+You just open/hide it using the global configurable shortcut :sunglasses:.

 **_Cross platform_**.
 This app supports **Windows** and **Linux**.
 It can be compiled on macOS too, but it wasn't tested on it.
 So, you can try to use it on macOS but you can face more bugs.

 There are many similar existing apps but all of them have one or more major flaws.
-You can read more about motivation and features in the blog post: https://tbt.qkation.com/.
+You can read more about motivation and features in the blog post: https://tbt.qkation.com/projects/dataans/.

 ## App philosophy